let's talk

 Type 4.
 Corporate Website

-A corporate website usually has more than 50 web pages because it has to cover a lot of ground.
+A corporate website usually has more than 50 web pages because it has to cover a lot of information.

 The cost of the development ranges from $15,000 to $20,000.
-Read our in-depth breakdown of corporate website development.
+Read our in-depth breakdown of SMB website development.

-The database, hosting provider, and other maintenance systems need to be even more sophisticated with corporate websites.
+The database, hosting provider, and other maintenance systems need to be even more sophisticated in corporate websites.

-Good examples of corporate websites are Pixar, Apple, BMW.
+Good examples of corporate websites are Pixar, Apple, and BMW.

 This image shows how much it cost to develop a websiteon the example of a corporate website